| Abby and Neil Fox, 2015 |

 Over

-the years Abby and Neil became familiar to the islanders, many offering advice
+the years, Abby and Neil became familiar with the islanders, many of whom offered advice

 the house had ceased to function from lack of use - plumbing, electricity, and